EV Charger Speed and Tethering Explained: 3.6kW vs 7kW vs 22kW

 22kW home chargers require a three-phase supply — 32A per phase across three phases.
 Three-phase residential supplies exist in the UK but are uncommon; they are more typical in new-build developments, converted commercial premises, or properties that have had dedicated three-phase supply installed.
 If you are on a standard single-phase supply, a 22kW charger will simply operate at 7kW — you are paying for hardware you cannot use.

 It is worth checking your supply before specifying a charger.
 Your installer or network operator can confirm whether you have single or three-phase.
-If three-phase is available, a 22kW charger can fill a 60kWh battery in under three hours — useful if you are regularly arriving home with a low battery or have a longer commute.
+If three-phase is available — and your car’s on-board AC charger can accept the full rate (many UK EVs cap at 11kW AC, in which case a 22kW unit charges at 11kW) — a 22kW charger can fill a 60kWh battery in around three hours, useful if you are regularly arriving home with a low battery or have a longer commute (source).

 Tethered vs untethered